Alaricdragon/Starlords_Temp/theManyReadmes/DIALOG_ADDONS.md

   * if you want the lord to defect to the players current faction, set the base String, of factionID to "playerCurrFaction".
 * "playSound": String || {"soundID":String, "pitch":Integer || dialogValue, "volume": Integer || dialogValue}. runs Global.getSoundPlayer().playUISound on the inputed data.
 * "attemptToAddRandomQuest": boolean. if set to true, it will run ether the '' line, or the '' line. depending on if a quest can actually get gotten or not. please note: this is to be removed, and replaced with a more complicated quest system in the future.
+* "preventAttacksOnPlayer" Integer. sets the number of days that the interacting lord will be unable to attack the player.
+* "preventAttacksOnTargetLord" Integer. sets the number of days that the interacting lord will be unable to attack the target lord. (if one exsists)
 * "setHeldDate": boolean. sets if you have held a data this feast.
 * "setProfessedAdmiration": boolean. sets if you have held professed admiration this feast.
 * "setCourted" : boolean. sets whether you are courting this lord. setting this to true lets you do romance =)